beginner-corp/docs.begin.com/src/shared/docs/en/building-deploying/build-steps.md

 Ah, the step we've been waiting for!

-Provided all other build steps `exit(0)`, Begin takes over again to orechestrate deployment, which primarily includes:
+Provided all other build steps `exit(0)`, Begin takes over again to orchestrate deployment, which primarily includes:
 - Deploying all routes to their corresponding Lambda cloud functions
 - Deploying static assets (`.static/*`) to your app's S3 bucket